ioam/svn-history/README.txt

 BUILDING DOCUMENTATION

-To read more about Topographica before trying to build it, you can build the documentation (apart from the Reference Manual) separately from compiling Topographica itself.
-If PHP4 is installed on your system (as in most Linux distributions), just change to the topographica directory and type "make doc", then load doc/index.html into your web browser.
+To read more about Topographica before trying to build it, you can build the documentation separately from compiling Topographica itself.
+If PHP4, m4, and fig2dev are installed on your system (as in most Linux distributions), just change to the topographica directory and type "make doc reference-manual", then load doc/index.html into your web browser.
 If there are any problems generating the local copy, you can instead use the web-based documentation at www.topographica.org.
 (The doc/ directory is just a copy of the